Fashion, one of the most polluting industries

 Purchase second-hand items

-It’s long since buying used items was perceived as distasteful.
-With the rise of vintage fashion, second-hand stores have become a goldmine for consumers wanting a cheaper and more sustainable alternative.
+It’s long since buying used items was seen as distasteful.
+With the rise of vintage fashion, second-hand stores have become a goldmine for consumers wanting a cheaper and more sustainable options.

 If you are not handy with a needle or sewing machine, take your clothes to a tailor or look for clothing companies that can help (some of them even do it for free sometimes).
 Moreover, take advantage of the items that are beyond repair and put your creativity to work.
 You can transform your old garments into new pieces of clothing, bags, cloth napkins, or use them for cleaning.
 The sky is the limit!